shikhar-9519/zkphisher/README.md

  - *OTP Support*
    - 20 templates will show an option to enable otp pages
  - *Saved*
    - An option to view all saved credentials just from PyPhisher.
-This credentials won't get deleted in PyPhisher update
+This credentials won't get deleted in zkPhisher update

 ## Whats new in 1.9?
  - *Loclx*